 We had no plan B.

-The problem we would have without a vehicle is that our Colombian photographer and drone operator extraordinaire, Javier, would not be able to accompany us up the mountain without a vehicle – this eliminated as a good option just using the train and bus to get to the start of each climb with our bikes.
+The problem we would have without a vehicle is that our Colombian photographer and drone operator extraordinaire, Javier, would not be able to accompany us up the mountain without a vehicle – this eliminated the otherwise good option of just using the train and bus to get to the start of each climb with our bikes.

 Javier on drone duty . . .

-Plan B2: I had 2 contacts in Japan that I had met on-line while researching cycling Mt.
+Attempt at Plan B #2: I had two contacts in Japan that I had met online while researching cycling Mt.
 Fuji.
 I had planned on meeting both at Mt.
 Fuji for some of our climbs.
 I emailed Caleb and Jerry and they both set to working on alternative transportation for us.
-The first decision we made was to take the train from Narita to Shinjuku Station and the bus from Shinjuku Station to Kawaguchiko Bus Station and finally a taxi from the bus station to our hotel 2 kilometers from the bus station.
+The first decision we made was to take the train from Narita to Shinjuku Station, the bus from Shinjuku Station to Kawaguchiko Bus Station, and finally a taxi from the bus station to our hotel two kilometers from the bus station.

-Enroute to Kawaguchiko we were contacted by Tim Smith of Astuto Cycling Center (email@example.com). who I had communicated with before traveling to Japan.
+Enroute to Kawaguchiko we were contacted by Tim Smith of Astuto Cycling Center (email@example.com) who I had communicated with before traveling to Japan.
 Tim had been quite responsive and knowledgeable about Mt.
 Fuji in advance of our trip, but we had originally intended to self-guide our rides up Mt.
-Fuji as is PJAMM’s custom.
-To our good fortune Tim was available and willing to guide us for our 2 days on Mt.
+Fuji, as is PJAMM’s custom.
+To our good fortune Tim was available and willing to guide us for our two days on Mt.
 Fuji.
 Tim is a custom builder of high-end cycling wheels who also oversees cycling tours throughout Japan.

-Tim picked us up from our hotel at 5 a.m. on Saturday to begin our 4 Fuji climbs in 2 days.
-The next 2 days were a pure joy – not only does Tim know every inch of Mt.
-Fuji from each of the 4 approaches to the 5th Stations, he is an expert at cycling in general (having cycled extensively in Europe and Asia), cycling in Japan, nutrition, and coaching and training (UCI cycling coach).
+Tim picked us up from our hotel at 5 a.m. on Saturday to begin our four Fuji climbs in two days.
+The next two days were pure joy – not only does Tim know every inch of Mt.
+Fuji from each of the four approaches to the 5th Stations, but, having cycled extensively in Europe and Asia, he is also an expert at cycling in general, cycling in Japan, nutrition, and coaching and training (he is a UCI cycling coach).

 Tim in Full Support Mode!